thosgood/this-weeks-finds/markdown/101-151/week121.md

      ω-groupoids                    of the kth loop space of Sk
     ---------------------------------------------------------------------
     stable ω-groupoids                   the homotopy type
-                                       of the infinite loop space of S∞
+                                       of the infinite loop space of S\infty
     -------------------------------------------------------------------------
        Z-groupoids                          the sphere spectrum